foldedtoad/xn297_cal/README.md

-# xn297_rf_cal
+# xn297_cal
-XN297 (nRF24L01 clone) decoder/editor for RF_CAL field
+XN297 (nRF24L01 clone) decoder/editor for [BB/RF/DEMOD]_CAL field

-## Decoding and Editing the RF_CAL register for the XN297 2.4GHz radio
+## Decoding and Editing the various xx_CAL registers for the XN297 2.4GHz radio
 Below is an example of how to run this utility.
 There are two input files:
-  * The text file which has its first line the 7 hexadecimal numerics for the RF_CAL params to be decoded.
+  * The text file which has its first line the hexadecimal numerics for the xx_CAL params to be decoded.
   Example: The "rf_cal.txt" file which contains the following.
   ```
       0xC9 0x9A 0xB0 0x61 0xBB 0xAB 0x9C
   ```
   * The JSON file which contains the JSON dictionary describing the bit-field layout of the RF_CAL register.
   Example: see the rf_cal.json file.